Tulane vs. UAB NCAA Football Odds, Plays and Insights | September 25, 2021

 UAB Stats and Trends

-- This season the Blazers have five turnovers, one fewer than the Green Wave have takeaways (6).
+- The Blazers have five giveaways this season, while the Green Wave have five takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.